 To add body, shine, and volume to your mane, have a hops shampoo.
 In an enamel-lined saucepan set over medium heat, bring ¾ cups of beer to a boil, then simmer briskly until it reduces to ¼ cup.
 Cool, then mix with 1 cup of your regular shampoo.
 Transfer it to a jar with a lid and shake before using.

 Okay, you bought the eggs, put on the apron, and corralled the kids.
 All you need now are the dyes.
 Well, here’s how to get purple: dip your white eggs into a glass of red wine.
 You can also make these other natural Easter egg dyes.

 Problem: Your yard is overrun with poison ivy

 First, the good news: Your backyard is looking awfully green.
 The bad news: that green is poison ivy.
 Kill the noxious weed with a mixture of 2 tablespoons vodka and 2 cups of water.
 Pour the solution into a spray bottle and spritz away.
 Vodka’s dehydrating action will kill poison ivy soon after the leaves are saturated.

 Great patios often look like they’ve been around awhile (think ancient Roman villas).
 Age your new patio with homemade moss.
 Here’s how you do it: find 8-12 ounces of moss and place in a pail.
 Add a 12-ounce bottle of beer as well as ½ teaspoon of sugar, then puree the mixture until smooth.
 Using a paintbrush, spread the mixture on masonry planters.
 The moss should appear in four to seven days.

 Problem: Your zestless salad needs a little help

 Is your salad wanting a certain something, say, taste?
 Make a wine vinaigrette by combining old red or white wine with the same amount of vinegar.
-These salad tricks can help you lose weight.

 Problem: A dull-looking lawn